-2 https://graduateschool.nd.edu/assets/302218/gs bulletin 2018 2019.pdf
+&lt;sup>2 https://graduateschool.nd.edu/policies-forms/forms-policies-procedures/

 Continuation in the graduate program in Anthropology after the second year is normally contingent on successful completion of coursework, including a second research presentation, by the end of the spring term except in those cases where additional coursework is dictated by the field research or special circumstances.
 Students also need to demonstrate research commitment and development to the satisfaction of their chair(s), committee, and professors.
 The procedure and criteria for evaluation and the Graduate Committee's decision on continuation is the same as for the first year.